CSXL/solus/README.md

 1. A language model generates a JSON query and sends it to the Query API.
 2. Solus will integrate with search APIs, such as [Google Custom Search](https://developers.google.com/custom-search/v1/introduction), and other essential websites, such as [StackOverflow](https://stackoverflow.com/), to gather a corpus of information about a query.
 We’ll integrate with some common websites and databases to remove overhead from scraping.
 However, we will provide scraping functionality (of returned search results), so Solus can access external documentation, API specifications, and other requisite information.
-3. Solus will then use a language model to scan over the corpus and distill information relevant to the query.
-In the future, we plan to implement search methods to pre-align the language model with the important parts of the pages, as large language models are latent and compute-expensive.
+3. Solus will store this information into an embeddings database (such as [Chroma](https://www.trychroma.com/)) and search the embeddings database for the query.
+4. Solus will take the returned data from the embeddings database and scan over it with a language model to generate a detailed answer with context.
-4. Solus will serialize the distilled information into a JSON response and send it to the requestee.
+4. Solus will serialize the generated answer into a JSON response and send it to the requestee.

 ### Project Planning